Limited-Time Offer: 18 Compelling Examples + How To Copy Them

 Psychologists found that the red color creates urgency, encourages appetite, and gets people to act.
 It gives a 40% discount on selected products to make the offers irresistible, plus free shipping for orders above $75 to enable sales and grow the AOV.

-JackRabbit makes product filtering and sorting seamless, enabling shoppers to match their intent with few mouse clicks.
+JackRabbit makes product filtering and sorting seamless, enabling shoppers to match their intent with a few mouse clicks.

 Flash sales can boost return purchases by 385% on average.
 Follow these steps to make it work for you.

-Above the fold content tends to have higher visibility compared to below the fold content.
+Above-the-fold content tends to have higher visibility compared to below-the-fold content.

 The reason is the average attention span of 8 seconds.
 Too many options will cause friction for the users and is a thumbs down when it comes to user experience.